Fanshawe College: Woodstock/Oxford Regional Campus

 The Woodstock/Oxford Regional Campus, located at the forks of Highways 401 and 403, is home to approximately 450 full-time students and 2,000 part-time students.
 The Campus offers certificate and diploma programs, apprenticeships, academic upgrading, continuing education, corporate training and more.
 Full-time programs that are unique to this campus are Business – Entrepreneurship and Management, Hair Stylist, Police Foundations (Accelerated) and Heating, Refrigeration and Air Conditioning Technician.

 Huron/Bruce Regional Sites

 Fanshawe has been in the central Huron/Bruce area, north of London, since approximately 2007.
 Currently programs are held at the Bruce Technology Skills and Training Centre.

 Student government

 The Fanshawe Student Union (FSU) is a student representative body, designed to meet the various needs and expectations of students attending Fanshawe College.
 The FSU has had a student newspaper since its inception, first known as Fanfare, changing to The Dam in 1971.
 It has been known as The Interrobang since approximately 1979 and is Fanshawe's only student newspaper.
 It is published biweekly from September to April and distributed on-campus free of charge throughout Fanshawe College.
 The Interrobang, is a member of Canadian University Press.

+In 2025, the FSU announced it will shutter The Interrobang.
+Its final edition was set to publish on April 4.